openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 To perform a Session Fixation attack, an attacker would start the process using a Verifier executed at a device under his control, capture the Authorization Request and relay it to the device of a victim.
 The attacker would then periodically try to conclude the process in his Verifier, which would cause the Verifier on his device to try to fetch and verify the Authorization Response.

-Such an attack is impossible against flows implemented with the response mode `fragment` as the VP Token is conveyed in the Authorization Response through a redirect on the device where the actual transaction was conducted, the victim's device in case of a session fixation attempt.
+Such an attack is impossible against flows implemented with the response mode `fragment` as the Wallet will always send the VP Token to the Redirect Endpoint on the same device where it resides.
+This means an attacker could extract a valid Authorization Request from a Verifier on his device and trick a Victim into performing the same Authorization Request on her device.
+But there is technically no way for an attacker to get hold of the resulting VP Token.

 However, the response mode `direct_post` is susceptible to such an attack as the result is sent from the Wallet out-of-band to the Verifier's Response Endpoint.